andru196/MyStemSharpness/README.md

 During the development and use of the MyStemSharpness library, some difficulties may arise:

 -   **Encoding:** Incorrect encoding settings can lead to incorrect text analysis.
 UTF-8 is used by default, but you can configure other encodings via `MyStemOptions` if needed.
 -   **MyStem Error Handling:** While the library tries to handle exceptions, errors originating directly from the MyStem process might require additional diagnostics.
 -   **System Resources:** Running the external MyStem process can consume system resources.
 With intensive use in a multi-threaded environment, monitor CPU and memory usage.

 ## ⚡ High-Performance Guarantee

 Despite potential difficulties, MyStemSharpness is designed with a focus on high performance:

 -   **Efficient Process Management:** The library reuses MyStem process instances, minimizing the overhead of starting new processes for each request.
-- **Asynchronous Reading (Multi-Threaded Mode):** The `FastMyStem` class uses asynchronous reading of MyStem's output, which prevents blocking the calling thread and increases overall throughput.
+-   **Asynchronous Reading (Class `FastMyStem`):** The `FastMyStem` class uses asynchronous reading of MyStem's output, which prevents blocking the calling thread and increases overall throughput. **Please note: the same instance of `FastMyStem` is not intended for safe use in different threads simultaneously.
+For multithreaded processing, it is recommended to create separate instances of the class for each thread.**
 -   **Optimized Buffers:** Buffers are used for reading output data, and their size is dynamically estimated based on the input text size, reducing the number of memory allocation operations.

 ## 🙏 Acknowledgments and Contributions